fulyakocaman/PortfolioProjects/Intro_Machine_Learning/Classifier_Decision_Boundaries/README.md

-In this project we will work with some toy data sets to compare the decision boundaries defined by some of the simpler classifier algorithms.
+In this project I worked with some toy data sets to compare the decision boundaries defined by some of the simpler classifier algorithms.

 Experiments